 For a list of commonly accepted substitutions, please visit the Prerequisite Courses Required for Admissions page.
 If the course you are referring to is not listed, please email a brief course description along with credit hours and course title to admissions@sunyopt.edu.

-In addition to the application requirements for all incoming students, international students need to have their high school and college records evaluated by World Education Services (except applicants from English-language, Canadian universities.)
+In addition to the application requirements for all incoming students, international students need to have their undergraduate records evaluated by World Education Services (except applicants from English-language, Canadian universities.)
 More information is available at World Education Services.

 If English is not your first language and you have been in the United States for fewer than three years, or if the Admissions Committee requires it of you, you will be required to take the Test of English as a Foreign Language (TOEFL).
 A score of 81 (iBT) or greater is required.
 For more information, please visit TOEFL.